MEDP33100/project-1-Zeequeenbeach/README.md

 ## Project Overview

-- This project is an interactive adaptation of the popular nursery rhyme Sing a Song of Sixpence.
+- This project is an interactive adaptation of the popular nursery rhyme Sing a Song for Sixpence.
 - As users scroll, they can read the rhyme while a version of the melody plays in the background.
 Each illustration moves gently, pausing when you hover over it.

 ## Figma Design